African art > Mask > Guéré mask

 The African mask Guéré is known to be a complex piece in terms of both shapes and materials.

-The guéré are an ethnic group from a forested region along the western border of Côte d'Ivoire.
-They are part of a larger people named Wé also including the Wobé ethnic group with whom the Guéré have many customs and beliefs in common.
+Speckled patina, kaolin residues, residual ritual libation inlays at the top.
+Desication crack.
+The Guéré are an ethnic group from a forested region along the western border of Côte d'Ivoire.
+They are part of a larger people called Wé also including the Wobé ethnic group with which the Guéré have in common many customs and beliefs.

 This item is sold with its certificate of authenticity